nhn/tui.grid/packages/toast-ui.grid/docs/en/setting-width-height.md

 ![08-height-rowHeight-number](https://user-images.githubusercontent.com/18183560/61211937-cd40dd00-a73b-11e9-8a6d-87ac170bc270.png)

 When trying to fix the `rowHeight` to a value that is smaller than the default row height value, we can do so by using the `minRowHeight` option.
+However, the minimum value of `rowHeight` is `9`.

 ```js
 const grid = new Grid({